slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - So what makes organizations productive?
 Making hard decisions. -- scott-belsky (behance creator)
 - elephant list: Productivity happens at two levels: the individual and the collective.
 I’ve talked a lot about what I do on a personal level to be productive, but my other fascination is with collective productivity.
-As companies grow and age, they accumulate organizational debt.Organizational debt is the accumulation of decisions that should have been made but weren't.
+As companies grow and age, they accumulate organizational debt.Organizational debt is the accumulation of decisions that should have been made but weren’t.
 Decisions are hard to make– a simple decision might mean one team gains while another loses.
 Sign-offs by multiple teams may be necessary.
 As a company grows and ages, it becomes even more difficult to make decisions and take meaningful action.The problem is, neglecting to make a decision causes its own set of problems.
 Without a decision, there’s no movement.
 Things stay the same.
 People stop talking about potential opportunities because they don’t feel they can make a change or impact.
 People within the organization start assuming that they're stuck with artificial constraints.In order to combat this lack of decision-making, I’ve taken to calling out the “elephants in the room” -- those things that everyone sees but no one wants to address.
 Identifying and calling out elephants is one of my favorite things to do because once they’re out in the open, we can develop strategies to eliminate them.What’s the biggest item to make a decision on that we’re potentially avoiding or we need leadership’s input on?
 One of my jobs as a manager is to do things only I can do.
 This is a way to make the most use of my time.
 A huge part of my job is calling out these elephants.Every product, every team, and every company has elephants.
 Every startup founder I work with as an advisor and investor carries around elephants, as well.
 I love sussing out what those elephants are and pushing them into the spotlight so everyone else can see it.
 In a large company, you often need to persuade people to take action.
 For example, I often need to convince my colleagues that addressing an elephant is a top priority.If everyone else is being reactive to what comes to them as opposed to being proactive in what matters most to them, then you stand to make an impact if you hold time for thinking.I conduct audits of my time.
 - Try to replace the above phrases with "one option is to..." and change your thinking to complete the thought in a way that makes sense.
 Avoid picking favorite solutions and presenting them as the clear winner or only option.
 It'll get you thinking in terms of pros and cons and how to persuade other people by appealing to their point of view.
 It will make you appear more level-headed and capable of making decisions that are good for the business.
-It'll also remind you of (and force you to fully consider) the frequently hidden option that's often forgotten when presenting a new idea or direction, which is the status quo.
+It'll also remind you of (and force you to fully consider) the frequently hidden option that’s often forgotten when presenting a new idea or direction, which is the status quo.
 - I’m a strategist, not a politician.
 My job sometimes is to say the thing they don’t want to hear.
 - These are questions this manager has homed in on during his decades-long career at a high-tech company.
 Here they are: What do you need?
 What’s getting in your way?
 What can I do as your manager to help?
 - succeful takers are the most visible people in organizations.